• Skip to primary navigation

 2. You have to get the dose right

-Don't worry; in this guide, we'll explore why cannabis is a popular choice to alleviate symptoms of anxiety and help promote both mental and physical well-being in a safe and responsible way.
+Don’t worry; I’ll explain it all in this guide.
+Here I’ll explore why cannabis is a popular choice to alleviate symptoms of anxiety and help promote both mental and physical well-being in a safe and responsible way.

-Cannabis is a naturally-occurring, non-toxic plant that has long been used to manage anxiety and other issues such as post-traumatic stress disorder.
+Cannabis is a naturally occurring, non-toxic plant that has been used for thousands of years to manage anxiety and other conditions like post-traumatic stress disorder.

 The two most abundant cannabinoids are THC and CBD.

-THC is the psychoactive compound responsible for the euphoric effects associated with the plant, while CBD is the non-intoxicating compound responsible for the calming effects.
+THC is the intoxicating compound responsible for the euphoric effects associated with the plant, while CBD is the non-intoxicating compound responsible for the calming effects.

 Many people report that these cannabinoids help calm their nervous system, allowing them to cope better with stressful situations and experience less intense levels of anxiety.

-By working with the body's natural body systems, cannabis can be a gentle yet effective to address anxiety without having to take pharmaceutical drugs that may come with side effects.
+By working with the body’s natural body systems, cannabis can be a gentle yet effective way to address anxiety without having to take pharmaceutical drugs that may come with unwanted side effects.

-In most cases, cannabis is simply a tool and a part of a larger overall holistic lifestyle that can provide the best results.
+However, that’s not to say cannabis is a magic pill.
+In most cases, cannabis is simply a tool that is used as a part of a larger overall holistic lifestyle to provide the best long-term results.

 A picture of Emily Kyles cannabis plant.